Step7750/node-csgo-cdn/README.md

 The root of a VPK contains a `dir` file (`pak01_dir.vpk`) that specifies where files are located over multiple packages.
 If you look in the install directory of CS:GO, you'll see `pak01_003.vpk`, `pak01_004.vpk`, etc... where these files are located.

-Thankfully, Valve was kind enough (as of writing this) to include all of the relevant images in a few packages which are only ~400MB.
+Thankfully, Valve was kind enough ~~(as of writing this)~~ to include all of the relevant images in a packages which are only ~13GB.

-This library, using node-steam-user, checks the manifest for any updates to the public branch of CS:GO, and if so, downloads only the required VPK packages that contain all relevant images if they have changed from the content servers.
+This library, using [DepotDownloader](https://github.com/SteamRE/DepotDownloader), gets all require VPK files from the public branch of CS2.
+It will only download the VPK files that have changed since the last update, and will only download the relevant VPK files for the options you have enabled.

+It then Extracts the real images from the VPK files and stores them in a data directory via the command line interface of [Source 2 Viewer](https://github.com/ValveResourceFormat/ValveResourceFormat).

-When trying to retrieve a CDN image URL for a given item, the library takes the SHA1 hash of the file and the VPK path that links to it to generate the corresponding URL.
+When trying to retrieve a CDN image URL for a given item, the library takes the SHA1 hash of the image and the VPK path that links to it to generate the corresponding URL.

 Example URL: https://steamcdn-a.akamaihd.net/apps/730/icons/econ/stickers/cologne2015/mousesports.3e75da497d9f75fa56f463c22db25f29992561ce.png